eloquent/phony/doc/index.md

 > *[verification][verification-api]* $verification->[**produced**](#verification.produced)($keyOrValue = null, $value = null)
 > throws [AssertionException]

-Throws an exception unless the traversable produced the supplied values.
+Throws an exception unless the iterable produced the supplied values.

-*When called with no arguments, this method simply checks that the traversable produced any value.*
+*When called with no arguments, this method simply checks that the iterable produced any value.*

 *With a single argument, it checks that a value matching the argument was